LTLA/subpar/README.md

 );
 ```

-If the `SUBPAR_CUSTOM_PARALLEL` function-like macro is defined, it is used in place of the default behavior whenever `ltla::parallelize()` is called.
+If the `SUBPAR_CUSTOM_PARALLEL` function-like macro is defined, it is used in place of the default behavior whenever `subpar::parallelize()` is called.
-The macro should accept exactly the same arguments as `ltla::parallelize()`.
+The macro should accept exactly the same arguments as `subpar::parallelize()`, but the macro author is now responsible for distributing tasks among workers.
-Note that the macro author is responsible for handling exceptions and edge cases like `num_threads <= 0`.
+This can be used to inject other parallelization mechanisms like Intel's TBB, TinyThread, Boost, etc.

 Check out the [reference documentation](https://ltla.github.io/subpar) for more details.